MoodyBones/style-guide/README.md

 <br>
 <br>
 <h2>CSS</h2>

 <h3>Specificity</h3>
 - the order in which css properties/visual components are applied
 - different topics & selectors have different levels in CSS
 - do not use important tag unless its Friday at 4.45pm, ok no don't do it
-- don't do into something big, without spending the time to study it first
+- don't do in something big, without spending the time to study it first

-Selectors
+<h3>Selectors</h3>

 - class, id, descendant, direct descendant, attribute
 - area-open, area-selected, disabled selectors

-Setting up Layouts
+<h3>Setting up Layouts</h3>

-- flexbox & grid
+<h4>Flexbox & Grid</h4>
     - and changing them with a breakpoint
     - future: nested grid, subgrid, auto fit min max

-Box model
+<h4>Box model</h4>
 - how padding, margin, border, effect the size of the box
 - use dev tools and view the diagram
 - most people use border box, but you should know how they effect one another without

 [https://css-tricks.com/inheriting-box-sizing-probably-slightly-better-best-practice/](https://css-tricks.com/inheriting-box-sizing-probably-slightly-better-best-practice/)

-Positioning
+<h4>Positioning</h4>
 - too many devs using/abusing position absolute
 - knowing how position works, in relation to its parents, and what their position are
 - absolute, relative, fixed, sticky, static(default)

-Forms & Inputs
+<h4>Forms & Inputs</h4>
 - we need to make our styling of these look good in every browser
 - respect the default and override it
 - especially aligning forms, making them look like the mockup
 - stateful html: inputs can be empty, have placeholders, have text in them, be invalid, valid, hovered, focused, visited links,
-- visited link, you can not get the colour of a visited link via javascript. because there was s hack, where someone listed every url out there, then visited display block, the rest display none, then they grabbed the visible ones, and then you could link over links, and say if this link is purple, thats a security issue, because you can tell a users visiting history, while theyre on your website. so you can not get information from visited links styling via javascript
+- visited link, you can not get the colour of a visited link via javascript. because there was a hack, where someone listed every url out there, then visited display block, the rest display none, then they grabbed the visible ones, and then you could link over links, and say if this link is purple, thats a security issue, because you can tell a users visiting history, while theyre on your website. so you can not get information from visited links styling via javascript
 - field set tag - for groups of inputs, you can disable it (a form tag won't)

-Block vs Inline vs Inline-block
+<h4>Block vs Inline vs Inline-block</h4>
 - !! important study this !!
 - what an element is,
 - every HTML element has a default setting